People

 Contact Sarah Lublink

-Sarah Whiteman, Administrative Assistant to the Vice-Provost (Teaching and Learning)
+Sarah Whiteman, Assistant to the Vice-Provost, Teaching and Learning

-Sarah Whiteman is the Executive Assistant to the Vice-Provost (Teaching and Learning).
-Sarah provides administrative and calendar support for the Vice-Prost and supports committees and projects within the Teaching and Learning Portfolio.
-Sarah joined the Teaching and Learning team in August 2022.
+Sarah Whiteman is the Executive Assistant to the Vice-Provost, Teaching and Learning in the Office of the Provost and Vice-Principal (Academic).
+Sarah provides administrative and calendar support for the Vice-Prost and supports committees, the QUQAP process and various projects within the Teaching and Learning portfolio.
+Sarah joined the Office of the Provost and Vice-Principal (Academic) in August 2022.

-Sarah graduated from Griffith University in Gold Coast, Australia with a Bachelor of Business.
+Sarah graduated from Griffith University in Gold Coast, Australia with a Bachelor of Business Administration.
 Previous to joining Queen’s, Sarah provided administrative support to Partners and Senior Managers at a professional accounting firm.

 Contact Sarah Whiteman